Surya-prakas/credit-card-fraud-detection/README.md

-# credit-card-fraud-detection
-Cloud-driven Credit Card Fraud Detection using Deep Learning
+# Cloud-Driven Credit Card Fraud Detection Using Deep Learning

+This project is a cloud-deployed Credit Card Fraud Detection system using Logistic Regression (Machine Learning).

+## Features
+- Predict if a transaction is Fraud or Legitimate.
+- API built with FastAPI.
+- Deployed on Azure App Service.

+...

+## Project Author
+- [Your Name]